FarleyGuimaraes/globinho-flix-dio/README.md

 # globinho_flix_dio
- Recriando a Interface do Netflix
+ Recriando a Interface do Netflix - Digital Innovation One